Warren Fellows: Thailand

-In October 1978, Smith instructed Fellows to again travel to Bangkok, this time in the company of Smith's brother-in-law Paul Hayward.
-Hayward played professional rugby league with the Newtown Jets and had been selected to represent Australia as a boxer at the 1976 Summer Olympics in Montreal, Canada.
-Hayward had done "favours" for Smith, but this was his first international job.
-Fellows and Hayward became best friends.
-Prior to leaving Australia, Fellows was tipped off by a friend with a police contact at Manly, that the Commonwealth Police believed he was involved in a large drug importation operation and had him under surveillance.
-Fellows reported this to Smith who dismissed it, claiming that he would have been informed if it were true.
-Smith insisted they continue with the job.
+In October 1978, Smith instructed Fellows to travel to Bangkok, this time in the company of Smith's brother-in-law Paul Hayward, a professional rugby player and boxer who had previously done "favours" for Smith.
+Prior to leaving Australia, Fellows was tipped off by a friend that the Commonwealth Police believed he was involved in a large drug importation operation and had him under surveillance.
+Fellows reported this to Smith, who dismissed it and insisted they proceed with the job.

-Hayward and Fellows became increasingly apprehensive, but after Smith lost his patience with them and made implied threats, they reluctantly agreed to go through with the trip.
-Fellows was particularly anxious about returning to Bangkok.
-During his last trip in February 1978, he had been forced to abandon a package of heroin he had been attempting to ship back to Australia and feared that Thai police may have found it and been able to trace the drugs back to him.
-So Fellows procured a false passport through a friend, in the name of a deceased child Gregory Hastings Barker.
-Smith later said that Fellows got done because he booked his flight using Smith's telephone, although Fellows says that he cannot remember whether he booked it with Smith's phone or not.

-On arriving in Thailand, Fellows and Hayward met William Sinclair by chance.
-Sinclair now lived in Bangkok and owned the Texas Bar.
+On arriving in Thailand, Fellows and Hayward met William Sinclair, who now lived in Bangkok and owned the Texas Bar.
 Sinclair took them to his bar, and in a drunken state, attempted to obtain information from them about their trip.
-Unbeknown to them, the trio were under surveillance and the meeting appeared to police to incriminate Sinclair, even though according to Fellows, he was not involved.
-Fellows claimed that there were many warning signs and that the night before they were arrested he had a "moment of clarity" and resolved to wash the heroin down the bath drain.
-But he fell asleep and was woken in the morning by police.
+Unbeknownst to them, the trio were under surveillance, and the meeting appeared to police to incriminate Sinclair, even though according to Fellows, he was not involved.
+Fellows later claimed that there were many warning signs and that the night before their arrest, he had a "moment of clarity" and resolved to wash the heroin down the bath drain, though he forgot to do so and fell asleep.